al1brn/geonodes/docs/api/PointsMatrix.md

 Both geometries must have a POINT domain: Mesh, Points or Curve.

-An intermediary cloud of points is creating by instanciating 'y_geometry' on 'x_geometry' and the realizing the instancing.
+An intermediary cloud of points is created by instanciating 'y_geometry' on 'x_geometry' and then realizing the instances.
 The number of points of the resulting 'matrix' is the product of the numbers of points of the input geometries.

-**Note**: whatever the types of geometries, the three geometries are typecasted to 'Points' in the scope of this class.
+**Note**: whatever the types of geometries, the 'matrix' geometry are internally typecasted to 'Points'.

-To mix the attributes of the two geometries, use x_attribute and y_attribute méthods.
+To mix the attributes of the two geometries, use *x_attribute* and *y_attribute* methods.
 These methods take an attribute of their corresponding geometry.

 The example below shows how to compute the distance between the points of one geometry to the points of a second geometry: